duniter/upycoin/README.md

 **History**

-Browse all your transactions you sent or received.
+Browse through all of your transactions you sent or received.